Mollinak10/Linux-basics/Chapter_3_Fastqc.md

 1. To download SRA files use this link https://www.ncbi.nlm.nih.gov/sra
 2. You can type your organism's name and click on the first link that the search provides.
-3. Check wether the file name starts with SRA or SRR and just copy it for the next step.
+3. Check wether the file name starts with SRR and just copy it for the next step.
 4. Also check what type the file is paired/unpaired.

 Step 2.